$0 Tasmania Foster Care Quick-Start Checklist

 If records aren't available — which is common when a child comes into care in crisis circumstances — the school will conduct their own assessment of the child's learning level.
 Don't let the absence of paperwork delay enrolment.
 Children in out-of-home care should start school as soon as possible after placement.

 In Tasmania's state school system, children in out-of-home care are covered by the Student Assistance Scheme (STAS).
-This waives all school levies — sport levies, subject levies, excursion contributions.
-There's no means-test and no application form required; the school accesses this automatically once a child's status as being in care is confirmed.
-If a school attempts to charge levies, contact your CSO immediately.
+This waives school levies.
+Ask the school or CSO how the child's status should be recorded and what the school needs from you.
+If a school attempts to charge levies, contact your CSO promptly.

 Additionally, the Ticket to Play program provides two $100 vouchers per year per child for sports and club membership fees.
-This is separate from STAS and needs to be applied for through DECYP.
+This is separate from STAS; check the current DECYP application process.

 Individual Education Plans: What They Are and Who Has Them

 An Individual Education Plan (IEP) is a documented agreement between the school, the student, and their carers about the specific learning goals, adjustments, and supports a child needs.
-IEPs are required for children with a disability or learning difficulty, but in practice, many children in foster care benefit from some form of documented educational support even if they don't have a formal IEP.
+Schools may use IEPs for children with a disability or learning difficulty, and in practice, many children in foster care benefit from some form of documented educational support even if they don't have a formal IEP.

 Children in out-of-home care are statistically more likely to have experienced disrupted learning, developmental delays linked to trauma, and undiagnosed learning difficulties.
 The Tasmanian education system is required to identify and respond to these needs.